-The first 10 Christmas gifts for hikers and walkers
+The first 10 gift ideas for hikers and walkers

-Stuck for ideas on what to get the hiker in your life?
+Stuck for gift ideas for hikers?
+What to get the hiker in your life?
 Read on.
 We’ve come up with a list we’ve organised into a couple of blogs to make it easier for you to find something which will fit your budget and your giftee.

 1. Cioch Direct – made to measure water proofs